BRGM/premache/readme.md

 DataRainfall: Rainfall_TimeSeries.xlsx \
 DataRainfallEvent : Rainfall_EventsCharacteristics.xlsx

-### Python packages
+### Python
-PREMACHE make use of the following Python packages:
+PREMACHE was developped in Python 3.8.5 and make use of the following packages:
 ``panda``, ``numpy``, ``datetime``, ``time``, ``openpyxl``, ``csv``, ``itemtools``, ``os``, ``osgeo``

 ## References

 ### Scientific manuscript
-The PREMACHE toolbox development, functioning, as well as the experimental data used to propose default values are detailed in a specific manuscript, including the toolbox flowchart (``figure 6`` of the manuscript).
-The limitations associated with the toolbox are described in the ``section 2.4`` of the manuscript.

 Grangeon T., Vandromme R., Pak L.T., Martin P., Cerdan, O., Richet J.B., Evrard O., Souchère V., Auzet A.V., Ludwig B., Ouvry J.F.
 A toolbox for soil hydrodynamic property parameterization in agricultural catchments: implications for runoff and erosion modelling.
 _Submitted to Environmental Modelling and Software_

+The PREMACHE toolbox development, functioning, as well as the experimental data used to propose default values are detailed in a specific manuscript, including the toolbox flowchart (``figure 6`` of the manuscript).
+The limitations associated with the toolbox are described in the ``section 2.4`` of the manuscript.

 ### Authors
 * PREMACHE writing: Rosalie Vandromme and Thomas Grangeon